IepIweidieng/TJAPlayer3/tja.md

 Each balloon-type note with unassigned hit amount requires an *unspecified* default amount of hits.

-* In TaikoJiro & TJAPlayer2 for PC, the default amount of hits is `5`.
+* In TaikoJiro & TJAPlayer2 for.PC, the default amount of hits is `5`.

 *Proposal*: The [`#BALLOON`](#proposal-balloon-command) command can be used in the notechart definition for the same purpose instead.

 * `BALLOON:<comma-separated-list-non-negative-int-amount-of-hits>`
   * The list of amount is iterated over all sections of all *<ruby>譜<rt>fu</rt> 面<rt>men</rt> 分<rt>bun</rt> 岐<rt>ki</rt></ruby>* "notechart branches"/forked paths.
-* `BALLOONNOR:<comma-separated-list-non-negative-int-amount-of-hits>` &mdash; TJAPlayer2 for PC
+* `BALLOONNOR:<comma-separated-list-non-negative-int-amount-of-hits>` &mdash; TJAPlayer2 for.PC
   * The list of amount is iterated over only sections of common & ***<ruby>普<rt>Fu</rt> 通<rt>tsuu</rt></ruby>*** **Nor**mal "branches"/paths.
-* `BALLOONEXP:<comma-separated-list-non-negative-int-amount-of-hits>` &mdash; TJAPlayer2 for PC
+* `BALLOONEXP:<comma-separated-list-non-negative-int-amount-of-hits>` &mdash; TJAPlayer2 for.PC
   * The list of amount is iterated over only sections of ***<ruby>玄<rt>Kuro</rt> 人<rt>uto</rt></ruby>*** "Professional"/Advanced ("**Exp**ert") "branches"/paths.
-* `BALLOONMAS:<comma-separated-list-non-negative-int-amount-of-hits>` &mdash; TJAPlayer2 for PC
+* `BALLOONMAS:<comma-separated-list-non-negative-int-amount-of-hits>` &mdash; TJAPlayer2 for.PC
   * The list of amount is iterated over only sections of ***<ruby>達<rt>Tatsu</rt> 人<rt>jin</rt></ruby>*** **Mas**ter "branches"/paths.

 For each element of `<comma-separated-list-non-negative-int-amount-of-hits>`, if the amount of hits is `0`, the per-note behavior is *unspecified*.